12 Foods High in Choline

 Are US Adults Getting Enough Choline?

-While many prenatal dietary supplements don’t contain Choline, several of Nature Made’s prenatal multivitamins do, including Prenatal Gummies With 58 Mg DHA and Postnatal Multivitamin + 200 Mg DHA softgels.
+While many prenatal dietary supplements don’t contain Choline, some of Nature Made’s prenatal multivitamins do, including Prenatal Gummies With 58 Mg DHA and Prenatal Softgels + Choline Capsules duo pack.
 That’s a great way to help pregnant women meet their daily value of total Choline.

 What's The Recommended Adequate Intake Of Choline?